JosephLG4535/NLP-project---Customer-Feedback-Sentiment-Analytics/README.md

 This repository contains files used in a self-made NLP-based project.
 This project utilizes tools such as Python, Dash, Plotly, PostgreSQL and more to perform general end-to-end data science workflow process.
+This project processes customer feedback data to analyze sentiment patterns using BERT-based NLP modeling.
+It includes a full interactive Plotly Dash dashboard for exploratory data analysis, word analysis, geographical insights, and time-based sentiment trends etc.

 ***DISCLAIMER***
 This project is 100% done by the author with the help of online tools, discussions and forums.
 This project is not copied.